samarthya/free.time/README.md

 ## Chronology

 Install angular client version [8.1.2](https://www.npmjs.com/package/@angular/cli) and you are almost set.
-You can navigate to any folder of your choice or if reuquired you can create one.
+You can navigate to any folder of your choice or if required you can create one.
 I prefer to have my own folder and that way I can ensure what I am creating and where.

-Things you should know
+Things you should know before you start contributing.

 * Angular bootstrapping
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and [Angular Modules]